Welcome

 Everyone has their individualized needs that bring them to counselling.
 At RSCS we strive to understand your needs and work toward a hopeful future with changes that enhance you and your relationships.
 Our specialties include: Trauma, sexual issues, anger, domestic violence, parenting, grief, anxiety, depression, pain management, and addiction counselling.
 Our expertise includes working with individuals with developmental disabilities, capacity assessments, and risk assessments.

-Is your work place experiencing interpersonal conflict or tension that is interfering with a harmonious work environment?
+Is your workplace experiencing interpersonal conflict or tension that is interfering with a harmonious work environment?
 RSCS is experienced in conducting interventions using narrative mediation that can help to restore an enjoyable and positive working atmosphere in your work setting.

 To request services or to learn more about our services please call or email: